PriyankaSingh1111/MentalWellbeing/README.md

 ### What's the problem?
 According to the Indian Psychiatry Society, the number of mental health cases – including anxiety and depression – has risen 20 percent since the lockdown was first announced, mostly attributed to the decline in social activity and restricted movement.
 Reasons:
-Health Anxiety
+Health Anxiety,
-Job Security
+Job Security,
-Loved once Lives
+Loved once Lives,
-Social Withdrawal
+Social Withdrawal,
-Final Security
+Final Security,
-Mindset
+Mindset,
 Subjective well-being

 ### How can technology help?